sixolet/phonotype/README.md

 Theoretical.
 I have not tried it.
 It might work.

+### Sequencing

+`SEL2` - 3 - Select by value from two inputs

+1. Selector
+2. A
+3. B

+`SEL3`, `SEL4`, `SEL5` - Select from various numbers of inputs

+`SEQ2` - 4 - Sequential switch/Sequencer

+1. Advance trigger
+2. Reset trigger
+3. Value 1
+4. Value 2

+`SEQ3`, `SEQ4`, `SEQ5` - Similar for various numbers of inputs

+`XF` - 3 - Crossfade

+Equal-power

+1. A
+2. B
+3. Crossfade amount.
+0 is a mix, -1 is A, 1 is B.

 ### Scripts

 You call a script by prepending its number with a `$` (and no space).
 You can